ROCm/rocRAND/docs/conceptual/dynamic_ordering_configuration.rst

 =============================================================

-When dynamic ordering (``ROCRAND_ORDERING_PSEUDO_DYNAMIC``) is set, rocRAND selects the number of blocks and threads to launch on the GPU to best accommodate the specific GPU model.
+When dynamic ordering (``ROCRAND_ORDERING_PSEUDO_DYNAMIC``) is set, rocRAND selects the number of blocks and threads to launch on the GPU to accommodate the specific GPU model best.
-Consequently, the number of allocated generators and thereby the sequence of the generated numbers can also vary.
+Consequently, the number of allocated generators and the sequence of the generated numbers can also vary.

 The tuning, which is the selection of the most performant configuration for each GPU architecture, can be performed in an automated manner.
 The necessary tools and benchmarks for the tuning are provided